tunib-ai/parallelformers/README.md

 GPU1 => 0.00GB
 ```

+## Are you getting some errors in docker container?
+I recently found out that ALL errors that occur in environments with limited resources such as docker containers are due to **shared memory size**.
+So, if you want to use larger models with parallelformers in docker containers, **INCREASE the size of shared memory by `--shm_size ?gb`**. the larger the shared memory size is required if you want to use larger model.

 ## Supported Models
 Currently, most models in Huggingface transformers are supported.
 All layers in the models listed below can be parallelized.